mojomojo1/bootkon/docs/labs/5_dataplex.md

  FROM
    RankedPredictions
 )
 ```

-BigQuery SQL : Check the percentage of matched values between CLASS and predicted classes
-Replace  your-project-id with your project id
-CODECODECODE in a table

 We will set up the Dataplex automatic data quality, which lets you define and measure the quality of your data.
 You can automate the scanning of data, validate data against defined rules, and log alerts if your data doesn't meet quality requirements.
 You can manage data quality rules and deployments as code, improving the integrity of data production pipelines.
 During the previous lab, We got started by using Dataplex data profiling rule recommendations to drive initial conclusions on areas of attention.
 Dataplex provides monitoring, troubleshooting, and Cloud Logging alerting that's integrated with Dataplex auto data quality.